hmgoalie35/ui_testing_tool/README.md

 ```
 from selenium import webdriver
 self.driver = webdriver.Firefox()
-ui = ui_testing(self.driver, 'firefox', True)# change True to False to run in non-baseline mode and generate diff images (if any)
+# change True to False to run in non-baseline mode and generate diff images (if any)
+ui = ui_testing(self.driver, 'firefox', True)
 ```
 You can now use all of the functions in the ui_testing module.

-This will take a screenshot and label the output file with the description 'test_1' file name will be test_1_firefox_linux_baseline.png. this varies depending on OS and browser being used.
+Below will take a screenshot and label the output file with the description 'test_1' file name will be test_1_firefox_linux_baseline.png. this varies depending on OS and browser being used.

 ```
 ui.generateFileNameAndTakeScreenshot('test_1')